naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize revenue from ads, affiliate links, digital product sales, and memberships in one dashboard.
+Track and visualize your WordPress site's revenue from ads, affiliate links, and digital product sales in one dashboard.

 ## Features
+- Add revenue entries for ads, affiliate, and products
-- Unified revenue dashboard
+- Visualize revenue data with a bar chart
-- Visual charts for revenue trends
-- Revenue table with source, amount, and date
+- Simple and intuitive interface
-- Easy integration with popular monetization plugins

 ## Installation
-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the plugin file to your WordPress plugins directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin from the WordPress admin panel.
-3. Access the dashboard via the 'Revenue Tracker' menu

 ## Setup
-No additional setup required.
-The plugin displays sample data by default.
-For real data, integrate with your monetization plugins or use the API to push revenue data.
+- Go to the "Revenue Tracker" menu in your admin dashboard.
+- Start adding revenue entries by selecting the type and amount.

 ## Usage
+- Use the dashboard to add new revenue entries.
-- View revenue trends in the chart
+- View your revenue data in the chart.
-- Check detailed revenue breakdown in the table
-- Customize data sources and integrations in the premium version
+- Track your earnings over time.

-## Support
+## Requirements
-For support and feature requests, visit the plugin website or contact the developer.
+- WordPress 5.0 or higher
+- PHP 7.0 or higher